Umbria Plantation

 Umbria Plantation, also known as the Samuel Pickens Plantation, was a historic cotton plantation and Greek Revival-style plantation house near what is now Sawyerville, Alabama.
 The plantation was established by Samuel Pickens, the younger brother of Alabama's third governor, Israel Pickens.
 The house was an unusual example of a raised basement plantation house built on a U-shaped plan.
 It was recorded by the Historic American Buildings Survey during the 1930s.
-It was destroyed in a fire in the early 1970s.
+It was destroyed in a fire, December 29, 1971.

 History

 Samuel Pickens was the son of Samuel W. Pickens of Virginia and Jane Carrigan of North Carolina.
 He was born in Cabarrus County, North Carolina in 1791.
 He and brothers Robert, Israel, John, Robert, and William had all relocated to the western Black Belt of Alabama by the 1820s.
 Most of them established plantations near Umbria in Greene County (now part of Hale).

 Pickens married Mary Everard Meade on September 11, 1830 in Greene County.
 Construction of the main house at Umbria began around this time.
 Mary died in 1831, while construction was still underway.
 Pickens then married to Selina Louisa Lenoir, also a native of Cabarrus County, North Carolina, in 1832.
 That had one son, Thomas Lenoir Pickens, in 1833.
 The house was completed by about this time.